Jocelyn Faubert

-Jocelyn Faubert (born 1959) is a psychophysicist best known for his work in the fields of visual perception, vision of the elderly, and neuropsychology.
-Professor Faubert holds the NSERC-Essilor Industrial Research Chair in Visual Perception and Presbyopia.
+Jocelyn Faubert (born 1959) is a Canadian psychophysicist best known for his work in the fields of visual perception, vision of the elderly, and neuropsychology.
+Faubert holds the NSERC-Essilor Industrial Research Chair in Visual Perception and Presbyopia.
 He is the director of the Laboratory of Psychophysics and Visual Perception at the University of Montreal.
-Professor Faubert has also been involved in the award-winning transfer of research and developments from the laboratory into the commercial domain.
+Faubert has also been involved in the transfer of research and developments from the laboratory into the commercial domain.
 He is a co-founder and member of the Board of Directors of CogniSens Inc.

-Dr. Faubert obtained his M.Sc. and Ph.D. from Concordia University in Montreal, Quebec.
+Faubert obtained his M.Sc. and Ph.D. from Concordia University in Montreal, Quebec.
 Faubert's early work was related to aging, vision, and glaucoma.
 More recently, his work has focused on neuroplasticity as it relates to visual perception and cognitive performance.